IA Health Link

 The EPSDT Care for Kids Informing and Care Coordination Handbook is available online.

 Amerigroup Medical Management:

 - Amerigroup Provider Manual

-IA Health Link members will soon be able to choose Amerigroup or UnitedHealthcare as their Medicaid managed care organization.
-Amerigroup has been building its capacity to take on new members since the withdrawal of AmeriHealth from the managed care program last fall.
-Members who were temporarily transitioned to Fee-for-Service will begin coverage with Amerigroup on March 1, 2018.
+Amerigroup Iowa has been building its capacity to take on new IA Health Link members since the withdrawal of AmeriHealth from the state's managed care program last fall.
+Members, who were temporarily transitioned to Fee-for-Service at that time, began coverage with Amerigroup on March 1, 2018.
 New members, whose effective date of coverage begins May 1, 2018 or later, will be able to choose Amerigroup or UnitedHealthcare.
 For more information, see the IA Health Link FAQs for Members and FAQs for Providers.

 Contact the MCOs

 Amerigroup Iowa, Inc.

 AmeriHealth Caritas Iowa, Inc.